50 Best Steakhouses in the U.S., Ranked

 We admit that Brazilian steakhouses are a bit in a league of their own when it comes to steakhouses, but this one in Austin doesn't hold back when it comes to prime cuts of sirloin and filet mignon.

 You can even opt to get the grilled Texas Wagyu beef a la carte — a 20-ounce ribeye that melts in your mouth.

 What People Say About Estancia Brazilian Steakhouse

 "Amazing place.
 The food, the drinks, the environment were all great.
 Our server Edgar was stellar, made sure we were taken care of.
 If I wanted a certain cut of meat he made sure it came out.

 Anna was another waitress who took care of us, and she was amazing.
 I would recommend this place to anyone who lives in Austin or who is visiting Austin!" — Luis L.

 Menu highlights: The classic bacon-wrapped filet topped with a parmesan cream sauce is always a hit.

 The Experience at Five O'Clock Steakhouse

-Don't miss the Alley Cat Lounge, where live music and entertainment happens almost nightly.
+And don't miss the Alley Cat Lounge, where live music and entertainment happen almost nightly.